BigBadBlue/sk-ios-test/README.md

-SK iOS Test Directory
+SK iOS Test Directory App
 ---

-# About SK
+# About SK:

-This is a test...
+This is a test...now i'm adding random text to fix.